 Whether you decide to keep your kayak inside or outside, you have to do it the right way.
 Contrary to what you may have heard, kayaks are delicate.
 A small mistake could mean a damaged and, consequently useless, vessel.

 1. Indoor Storage

 The good thing about indoor kayak storage is that you have several options—thanks to the walls.
 You can pick a small empty spot and make it your kayak space.
-Depending on how much room you have to spare, one or all of the following ideas will work.
+Depending on how much room you have to spare to store your kayak indoors, one or all of the following ideas will work.

 Lift your kayak and place it against a wall, with the bow at the top and the stern at the bottom.
 Be sure to cushion it since it will be bearing the whole burden.
 Place something padded between the stern and the floor.
 The material should be anti-slip.

 b.
 Storing Your Kayak Horizontally

 Start with the kayak right side up, close to a wall.
 Next, lift one side and lean it against the wall.
 The hull should be facing the wall and the cockpit towards you.
 One side will be leaning against the wall at an angle.